Additional Discount to Match State/Tribal Funding for Special Construction

 12. State of Michigan E-Rate Enhancement Special Construction Matching Fund – The Michigan Department of Education (MDE) facilitates the allocation of $5 million for the purposes of leveraging additional dollars through the federal E-Rate program for special construction builds upgrading district, intermediate school district (ISD), public school academy (PSA), and library broadband connections.
 These state general fund dollars will be granted directly to eligible E-Rate applicants from the Michigan Department of Education.
 For additional information regarding the State of Michigan E-Rate Enhancement Special Construction Matching Fund please visit the MDE website.

 13. Missouri Connect & Learn Initiative –The Department of Elementary and Secondary Education (DESE) distributes funds that E-Rate eligible schools can use as state match funding.
 Funds can be utilized to support infrastructure projects that will provide high-speed Internet access to eligible schools.
 In the 2018 Fiscal Year budget, the Missouri Legislature appropriated $6 million to DESE to be utilized as state matching funds for E-Rate eligible schools for fiscal year 2018.
-For additional information on the initiative, visit the Missouri Connect & Learn Initiative website.
+For additional information on the initiative, visit Missouri Connect & Learn Initiative.

 14. Montana – House Bill 390 was signed into law effective May 3, 2017 that appropriated $1 million dollars a year to provide schools with funds that can be utilized for broadband special construction projects that are eligible for state matching funds via the Federal E-Rate program.
 These funds cannot be used by schools for projects where the school will partially or completely own the resulting network.
 For additional information on this legislation, please see House Bill 390 and Mont.
 Code Ann. §200-534.